ndo277/currentjs/README.md

 * Player can move an avatar up and down using the up/down arrow keys.
 * Forward movement simulated by obstacles and objects moving towards/past the player.
 * Avatar collision with prey constitutes eating and collision with predators/obstacles constitutes being eaten/game over.
 * After 5 preys eaten, player can press the 'C' key to activate invunerablity.
-Property will be on a set timer.
+Property will be on a set timer (10 seconds).
 * Player's points is a rolling score count until game over.
 Bonus points added on top for type of prey eaten.

 ## Architecture and Technologies